fernanda-palacios/checkout-calc-mobile/README.md

 To reproduce - add one empty line in README.md and push to master, then; click 'Actions' tab and you can see the CI/CD working.`Currently, due to reach of maximum github actions use limits, it is not working.
 Once, prof fixes the limit, CI/CD will work properly again.`

+# 5. Manual Deployment
+`I recommend to deply app with CI/CD at section 4.
+Auto deployment instructions`

+To deploy app manually, you need a local setup.

+Please follow the `For teammate - (Local Development)` section 0, 1, 2

+Then run `expo publish`

 # For teammate - (Local Development)
 ## 0. Clone repo and goto repo's root path.

 ## 1. install expo cli for react native tools.
-npm install --global expo-cli
+`npm install --global expo-cli`

-## 2.  use node version 12. install dependencies and packages.
+## 2.  run expo install to install add dependencies.
-`nvm use 12`

-`npm install`
+`expo install`

 ## 3. run repo locally
 expo start